intelliw/hsy-api.host/default-host/README.md

 ## Package structure

 app                 // root
-    - svc           // common services and tools. modules can only access app and other svc modules
+    - svc           // common services and tools. modules in this package can only access app and other svc modules
         - config
+        - constant
-        - initialise
+        - enum
         - security
-        - enum
-        - constant
         - util
     - api           // path-specific implementations. modules can access svc and app but cannot access other api modules
-        - energy
-        - devices
-        - diagnostics
+        - model

-## api package File structure
-files in api module have these prefixes
         - route
-        - model
         - view
         - validate

+each module stores its path relative to the app root. all child modules are exported through api and svc
+    - api and svc modules pass their path to each child when requiring it

 ## Sending authenticated requests